 However, it really is a genuine way to make money from home.

-Back Bets and Lay Bets
+What Are Back Bets And Lay Bets?

-The matched betting process involves placing two types of bets.
+The Matched Betting process involves placing two types of bets.

 A back bet and a lay bet.

-I can confirm it was Cow, the rank outsider, who went on to win an epic 2021 Farmyard chase.
+We can confirm it was Cow, the rank outsider, who went on to win an epic 2021 Farmyard chase.

 Don’t worry if you don’t quite grasp the difference between a back and lay bet just yet.